User Guide#

 Similar to substations, any failure or maintenance with an

-of 1 will turn off every connected upstream cable and turbine on the same string
+operation_reductionof 1 will turn off every connected upstream cable and turbine on the same string

 Export Cables